 You know you've made it in the world when someone names a sandwich after you.
 And it seems like Ben Roethlisberger of the Pittsburgh Steelers has done it.
 Located near Heinz Field sits Peppi's Old Tyme Sandwich Shoppe, who have been serving Steelers fans since 1983.
 Along with a wide array of subs and salads, the sandwich shop also serves up a sandwich fit for the field: the #7 Roethlisburger.

-Back in 2004 when the Pittsburgh Steelers drafted Roethlisberger from Miami University, the sandwich shop knew they had to create a sandwich to commemorate the new quarterback.
-In an old ESPN short, Chris Berman gives the sandwich with Roethlisberger who agrees the sandwich is "pretty good!"
+Back in 2004 when the Pittsburgh Steelers drafted Ben Roethlisberger from Miami University, the sandwich shop knew they had to create a sandwich to commemorate the rookie quarterback.
+In an old ESPN short, Chris Berman gives the sandwich with its namesake, who agrees the sandwich is "pretty good!"

 The two-handed sandwich features ground beef topped with pork sausage, fried eggs, onion, lettuce, tomato and American cheese on a hoagie.
 And every ingredient has a purpose; including scrambled eggs for 'scrambler' and lots of beef and pork to represent his strength and size.

 You can pick up the $7.00 sandwich at any of the four Peppi's locations across the city, whether you find yourself on the Northside or in the Strip District.
 And make sure to add a basket of french fries to round out this Big Ben burger.

 This post was originally published on June 14, 2019.